powerhousepro69/videoinfox/readme.md

 - Recursive duration (days:hrs:min:sec) Save per directory.  <Video Duration>
 - GUI notifications.
 - Check for update on startup and notifity if update is available.
+- Video Player (ffplay) auto closes when the video ends.

 To use Play Clipboard: